 A New Discovery for Next Time.
 While enjoying the warm October sun at Mom’s, I made one of the new discoveries that makes this area so endlessly enjoyable for me.
 Just next dooris the intriguingly named and can’t-miss-it lovely Henweigh Café.
 I wasn’t hungry thanks to WillowWood’s delights, but the posted menu, which features a collection of eclectic small plates based around ingredients like local figs, prosciutto, and fresh-baked panini bread, was interesting enough to tempt me for a return visit soon.

 From here, 116 heads north to Forestville, a hub of local winemaking and tasting, and eventually to the Russian River, which was my final destination.

 On the return journey, you can either come back the same way, or make a loop by heading west along River Road to Monte Rio.
 From there you take the Bohemian Highway south through Occidental, which is what I do.
 (Try never to retrace your steps is part of my life philosophy.)
 Among other things, Occidental is the home of one of my favorite gardens of all time, Western Hills Nursery, a horticultural treasure that almost disappeared a few years ago after the death of the founders.
 Purchased a year ago by new owners, Western Hills is open on weekends once again and gardeners from all over the west are flocking back to hunt through the rare and exotic plants collected from all over the world.
-Continuing south you pass through Freestone, where a must stop is my favorite bakery of all time, Wild Flour Bread, described in a post a few months ago.
+Continuing south you pass through Freestone, where a must stop is my favorite bakery of all time, Wild Flour Bread, described in a post a couple of years ago.